bioidiap/bob.bio.base/doc/struct_bio_rec_sys.rst

 In general, the goal of a biometric recognition experiment is to quantify the recognition accuracy of a biometric recognition system, e.g., we wish to find out how good the system is at deciding whether or not two biometric samples come from the same person.

 To conduct a biometric recognition experiment, we need biometric data.
 So, we use a biometric database.
 A biometric database generally consists of multiple samples of a particular biometric, from multiple people.
 For example, a face database could contain 5 different images of a person's face, from 100 people.
 The dataset is split up into samples used for enrollment, and samples used for probing.
 We enroll a model for each identity from one or more of its faces.
 We then simulate "genuine" recognition attempts by comparing each person's probe samples to their enrolled models.
 We simulate "impostor" recognition attempts by comparing the same probe samples to models of different people.
+Which data is used for training, enrollment and probing is defined by the evaluation *protocol* of the database.
+The protocol also defines, which models should be compared to which probes.

 In ``bob.bio``, biometric recognition experiments are split up into four main stages, similar to the stages in a typical verification or identification system as illustrated in Fig. 1 and Fig. 2, respectively: